Berserker: Etymology

+The Old Norse form of the word was berserkr (plural berserkir), a compound word of ber and serkr.
+The second part, serkr, means 'shirt' (also found in Middle English, see serk).
+The first part, ber, on the other hand, can mean several things, but is assumed to have most likely meant 'bear', with the full word, berserkr, meaning just 'bear-shirt', as in 'someone who wears a coat made out of a bear's skin'.

+Thirteenth-century historian Snorri Sturluson, an Icelander who lived around 200 years after berserkers were outlawed in Iceland (outlawed in 1015), on the other hand, interpreted the meaning as 'bare-shirt', that is to say that the warriors went into battle without armour, but that view has largely been abandoned, due to contradicting and lack of supporting evidence.

 Early beginnings

 It is proposed by some authors that the northern warrior tradition originated from hunting magic.
-Three main animal cults appeared: the bear, the wolf, and the wild boar.
+Three main animal cults appear to have developed: the cult of the bear, the wolf, and the wild boar.

+Germanic mercenaries in the Roman army

-The bas relief carvings on Trajan's column in Rome depict scenes of Trajan's conquest of Dacia in 101–106 AD.
+The bas-relief carvings on Trajan's column in Rome, completed in 113 AD, depict scenes of Trajan's conquest of Dacia in 101–106 AD.
 The scenes show his Roman soldiers plus auxiliaries and allies from Rome's border regions, including tribal warriors from both sides of the Rhine.
 There are warriors depicted as barefoot, bare-chested, bearing weapons and helmets that are associated with the Germani.

 Scene 36 on the column shows some of these warriors standing together, with some wearing bearhoods and some wearing wolfhoods.
-Nowhere else in history are Germanic bear-warriors and wolf-warriors fighting together recorded until 872 AD with Thórbiörn Hornklofi's description of the battle of Hafrsfjord when they fought together for King Harald Fairhair of Norway.
+This is the only potential record of Germanic bear-warriors and wolf-warriors fighting together until 872 AD, with Thórbiörn Hornklofi's description of the battle of Hafrsfjord, when they fought together for King Harald Fairhair of Norway.